Daviesia pachyloma: Description

 Daviesia pachyloma is an erect, bushy or spreading shrub that typically grows to a height of up to about 50 cm and has more or less glabrous, zigzagging branches.
 Its phyllodes are scattered, erect and narrowly elliptic to linear, 8–65 mm long and 1–2 mm wide with a sharply pointed tip and thickened edges.
 The flowers are arranged singly in leaf axils on a peduncle up to 2.5 mm long, with up to five leaf-like bracts at the base, the rachis up to 1.5 mm long.
 Each flower is on a pedicel 1–4 mm long, the sepals 5–6 mm long and joined at the base with triangular lobes 2–3 mm long.
 The standard petal is egg-shaped with a notched centre, 6–10 mm long and 6.0–7.5 mm wide, and yellow with a red border and fine red veins, the wings about 6–8 mm long and yellow, the keel 7–7.5 mm long and pale creamy yellow.
-Flowering occurs from March to January and the fruit is an flattened, triangular pod about 8 mm long.
+Flowering occurs from March to January and the fruit is a flattened, triangular pod about 8 mm long.